revgrid/revgrid/etc/revgrid.api.md

     pageLeft(): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration pageRight(): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration pageUp(): void;
-    // Warning: (ae-forgotten-export) The symbol "LoadableGridProperties" needs to be exported by the entry point public-api.d.ts
-    //
-    // (undocumented)
-    readonly properties: LoadableGridProperties;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen